 Best childhood memory: Growing up in rural Iowa during the 1950s, families got together during harvest time to help each other.
 The men worked in the fields and the women canned food, and prepared three giant meals a day for everyone.
 This would last for a couple of weeks, going to farm to farm.
 The younger kids got to “run” wild for two weeks with practically no supervision and no responsibilities, except to check in at meal times.
 A group of about eight of us played in the fields, climbed trees and played in the barns from early morning to dark.
 It was the best time.

-Most important child in her life: My granddaughter Emma, who is totally the coolest kid ever.
+Most important child in her life: My beautiful granddaughters Emma and Mallory.

 Assistant Director for Quality Practice and Professional Growth